kimzt/MAFA_test_refined/README.md

 # ACKNOWLEDGEMENTS

-If you use this repo, please reference our work:
+If you use this repo, please reference our work: (not yet published)

 '''
-not yet published
+LSFD: LSFD: Lightweight Single Stage Masked Face Detector with a CPU Real-time Speed
 '''